Family trusts that own land suffer additional stamp duty and land tax. This is because states believe all Family Trusts have foreigners.

 Definitions of ‘Foreign Person’ in Australian Legislation

 - “Foreign person” as defined by the Foreign Acquisitions and Takeovers Act 1975 (Cth) (FAT Act), as modified by section 104J of the Duties Act 1997 (NSW).
 (Revenue Ruling G9 explains the definition.)
-Status as a ‘foreign person’ is determined at the time a liability for duty or land tax would arise.
+Status as a ‘foreign person’ is determined when a liability for duty or land tax would arise.

 - ‘Foreign person’ or ‘foreign trustee’ as defined in the Duties Act 1997 (NSW).